adarsh1001111/MoodBeats/FITBIT_REDIRECT_FIX.md

 ### 1. Unified Redirect URI

-All parts of the app now consistently use `https://moodbeats.netlify.app/` as the redirect URI:
+All parts of the app now consistently use `https://moodbeats.netlify.app` (without trailing slash) as the redirect URI:

 - In `FitbitAuthService.ts`: The redirect URI is set to the Netlify URL
 - In `App.tsx`: Deep linking configuration uses the same URI